MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

 8. Import the certificate into the certificate store.

-9. Import the certificate into Operations Manager using MOMCertImport.
+9. Import the certificate into Operations Manager using \<MOMCertImport\>.

 ## Download the Trusted Root (CA) certificate

-To download the Trusted Root (CA) certificate
+To download the Trusted Root (CA) certificate, do the following:

 1. Log on to the computer where you want to install a certificate.
 For example, a Gateway Server or Management Server.